Sean Hannity is the face of the post-Trump identity crisis at Fox News

 “The new daytime lineup is the work of Ms. Scott and [new managing editor for news] Tom Lowell, and to some extent is still a work in progress,” Rupert Murdoch wrote in his email, hinting at more changes to come.

-One move the network is considering is to place Greg Gutfeld, one of the hosts of “The Five,” a new late-night comedy slot.
+One move the network is considering is to place Greg Gutfeld, one of the hosts of “The Five,” in a new late-night comedy slot, as the New York Times first reported.

-Both Murdochs were involved in the decision to turn Fox’s 7 p.m. weeknight news show hosted by Martha MacCallum into an hour of opinion programming, for which Fox is currently auditioning a roster of hosts, including “Fox & Friends” host Brian Kilmeade, Fox Business anchor Maria Bartiromo, and former GOP congressman Trey Gowdy.
+Both Murdochs were involved in the decision to turn Fox’s 7 p.m. weeknight news show hosted by Martha MacCallum into an hour of opinion programming, for which Fox is currently auditioning a roster of hosts, including “Fox & Friends” host Brian Kilmeade, Fox Business anchor Maria Bartiromo and Republican former congressman Trey Gowdy (S.C.).

-Fox’s post-election ratings dip is notable mostly because of how untouchable Fox felt just a few months ago.
+Fox’s post-election ratings dip is notable mostly because of how untouchable the network seemed just a few months ago.
 For the third quarter of 2020, its ratings were nearly 50 percent higher than the year before — and Hannity boasted the highest-rated show on cable, with an average audience of 4.35 million viewers.

 Since Bill O’Reilly left Fox News in April 2017 amid scandal, Hannity has reliably been the channel’s most-watched host; 2020 was his fourth year in a row as cable’s top personality.

 But the recent batch of numbers tell a new story for Hannity as well as Fox.
-Tucker Carlson, who joined the Fox primetime lineup in 2016 and now occupies the 8 p.m. slot, has beaten Hannity in total viewers for the last five months, a stunning reversal that suggests it’s Carlson, not Hannity, who may be on his way to becoming Fox’s biggest draw.
+Carlson, who joined the Fox prime-time lineup in 2016 and now occupies the 8 p.m. slot, has beaten Hannity in total viewers for the last five months, a stunning reversal that suggests it’s Carlson who may be on his way to becoming Fox’s biggest draw.

 While Hannity, who regularly spoke on the phone with Trump, was Fox’s most prominent supporter of his presidency, Carlson is seen as more independent.
-Carlson, who is eight years younger than Hannity, is said to be close with the Murdoch family, particularly Lachlan.
+And Carlson, who is eight years younger than Hannity, is said to be close with the Murdoch family, particularly Lachlan.

 Hannity, though, signed a new contract in early 2020, and his friends and associates are unsurprisingly confident that he will stay relevant.

 “I think Sean is extremely well-positioned to play a serious role in holding the Biden administration accountable in both the 2022 cycle and the 2024 elections,” said conservative former CNN contributor Jeffrey Lord.
 “He will be relentless.
 Every day.
-And, he is very, very good at what he does.”
+And he is very, very good at what he does.”

 Hannity took Biden’s win personally.
-He repeatedly told his viewers during inauguration week that he had tried to “warn” America about Biden’s policies, calling out the new president for signing a series of executive orders undoing some Trump’s actions on immigration and the environment
+He repeatedly told his viewers during inauguration week that he had tried to “warn” America about Biden’s policies, calling out the new president for signing several executive orders undoing some of Trump’s actions on immigration and the environment

-Recently, he bemoaned that his book, “Live Free Or Die: America (and the World) on the Brink,” which he heavily promoted last summer, failed to convince the public to stick with Trump for another four years.
+Recently, he bemoaned that his book, “Live Free or Die: America (and the World) on the Brink,” which he heavily promoted last summer, failed to persuade the public to stick with Trump for another four years.

 “There’s no more books,” he moped to Ingraham on Jan.
 14. “I didn’t do one for 10 years.
 I’m done with the books.
-I did it to warn America.
-Now we’re on the ‘Brink’ side of things, and I was hoping we wouldn’t get here.”
+I did it to warn America. . . .
+Now we’re on the ‘brink’ side of things, and I was hoping we wouldn’t get here.”

 But Hannity, who signed a new contract in early 2020, says he doesn’t plan to give up.
 Friends and associates are confident that he’ll work his way out of his funk.